dhisana-ai/gtm-ai-tools/docs/utils_usage.md

 navigated.
 The previous `--next_page_selector` and `--max_next_pages` options still work as a fallback.

+If `--output_csv` is not supplied, the utility now prints the CSV data to standard output instead of JSON.

 ```bash
 task run:command -- extract_from_webpage --leads https://example.com/team \
     --output_csv /workspace/output.csv